 Not Anymore is an interactive online program designed for community college students to prevent sexual assault, dating and domestic violence and stalking.
 (Access Code 14672)

-Student Health Services fosters health and well-being by providing high quality, integrative health care and education delivered in a culturally competent and compassionate manner to support the academic goals and retention of our diverse students.
-A nurse and a Health Specialist provide assistance to students for injuries and illness care.
-Marriage and family therapist interns provide personal counseling by appointment.
+Student Health Services fosters health and well-being by providing high quality, integrative health care and education delivered in a culturally competent and compassionate manner to support the academic goals and retention of our diverse student population.
+MPC works in collaboration with Community Hospital of the Monterey Peninsula which provides an on-site Registered Nurse.
+In addition our staff includes a Health Specialist, Licensed Therapists, Psych Associates, Social Work students from Cal State Monterey Bay and a Medical Director- all providing a safe and confidential environment for our students.

-- Referral to community medical resources when appropriate.
+- referrals to community medical & mental health resources when appropriate

-- Nurse on site for medical consultation Monday - Friday.
+- Registered Nurse on site for medical consultation

 FIRST AID AND EMERGENCY CARE: